In this Episode, 5 ways to look your best even if you can’t figure out what shape you are.

 That’s it everyone–I’ll see you Monday with office hours, and we’ll be back in a couple of weeks with the next full episode.
 We’re going to be talking about everyone’s favorite activity—laundry!
 Yeah, I know it’s not fun or sexy, but if you’re buying clothes you love, that you want to last, you’d better get good at taking care of them.

 Class is dismissed for today, but the conversation doesn’t have to end.
-Head over to join my Free Facebook community, The Everyday Style Lounge.
+We invite you to join our member community in The Style Circle.

 And if the Everyday Style School podcast is helping you love getting dressed again, it would make my day if you would subscribe to the podcast, leave a review and share it with your friends, so women everywhere can have more fun with style.
 Thanks, Style Sister.